Muneeb1030/Muneeb1030/README.md

 - **Mobile App Development:** Proficient in Flutter for cross-platform mobile app development.
 - **Data Science:** Interested in leveraging data analysis to drive insights and decision-making processes.
-- **Backend Development:** Learnt to manage and develop api endpoints for systems.
+- **Backend Development:** Learnt to manage and develop api endpoints for systems using Django.

 ## 📫 Let's Connect